build-server-protocol/build-server-protocol/docs/bsp.md

     * The id.uri is used if None. */
   def displayName: Option[String]

-  /** The type of build target.
-Useful for an IDE to show
+  /** Free-form string tags to categorize or label this build target.
+    * For example, can be used by the client to:
+    * - customize how the target should be translated into the client's project model.
-    * targets with different kinds in the UI. */ def kind: Int
+    * - group together different but related targets in the user interface.
+    * - display icons or colors in the user interface.
+    * Pre-defined tags are listed in `BuildTargetTag` but clients and servers
+    * are free to define new tags for custom purposes.
+    */
+  def tags: List[String]

   /** The capabilities of this build target. */ def capabilities: BuildTargetCapabilities